 In a previous article, I described the three levels of motivation.
 While the first two (survival and extrinsic) are present in everyone at all times, intrinsic motivation is not.
 The latter is harder to grasps, but yields much better results.
 Let’s look at the three things you need to put in place.

 According to Dan Pink, intrinsic motivation is based on three pillars: autonomy, mastery and purpose.
 But how do you make teams more autonomous and competent?
 What purpose are we talking about?
 I will detail how to create an environment conducive to developing this motivation.

 Autonomy or independence?

 The simplest example is children.
-Indeed, they begin to develop their autonomy, like dress alone.
-It is much later that they become independent: they start living alone, without the support of their parents.
+Indeed, they start by developing their autonomy, such as dressing themselves.
+It is much later that they become independent: they leave to live alone, without the support of their parents.
 Autonomy develops rapidly in early childhood (0-6 years).
-Then at school, education sometimes reverses the development of autonomy.
-The child had a strong intrinsic motivation for learning new things, the “Why?” period.
-School, and later, the organization; grades, rewards transform this intrinsic motivation into extrinsic motivation.
-The child wants then to have a good note to obtain a gift, a privilege.
+Then with schooling, education sometimes reverses the development of autonomy.
+The child had a strong intrinsic motivation to learn new things, the “Why?” period.
+School, and later, the company; grades, rewards transform this intrinsic motivation into extrinsic motivation.
+The child then wants to get a good grade to obtain a gift, a privilege.

-- Finally, can I choose my method of work, my technique to reach the result?
+- Finally, can I choose my working method, my technique to achieve the result?

-Find a meaning to your actions
+Find a purpose to your actions